Kazmirchuk/nats-tcl/API.md

 ## Public variables
 The connection object exposes 2 "public" read-only variables:
-- error - last socket error
+- last_error - last socket error
 - status - connection status, one of $nats::status_closed, $nats::status_connecting or $nats::status_connected

 You can set up traces on these variables to get notified e.g. when a connection status changes.

 ## Options